krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 # Time complexity
+Time complexity describes the run time of an algorithm as a function of the size of the input data.

-We can directly and accurately assess the efficiency an algorithm by measuring the run time.
-How to accurately assess the run time of an algorithm?
+The direct way to assess the efficiency of an algorithm is measuring the run time.
+How to accurately measure the run time of an algorithm?

 1. **Determining the Running Platform**: This includes hardware configuration, programming language, system environment, etc., all of which can affect the efficiency of code execution.
 2. **Evaluating the Run Time for Various Computational Operations**: For instance, an addition operation `+` might take 1 ns, a multiplication operation `*` might take 10 ns, a print operation `print()` might take 5 ns, etc.